codedarkness/dwm/README.md

 * Copy custom files (autostart.sh and conky)
 * Color Schemes for dwm (config.h)

-Install *xsetrrot* this application can manage the status bar with plain text and bash scripts.
+Install *xsetroot* this application can manage the status bar with plain text and bash scripts.

 ## dwm Patches